Take Action

 Education Leads to Advocacy

-1) Learn more about PFAS so you can understand the health and environmental effects these chemicals have on your body, family, water, soil, and air.
+1. Learn more about PFAS to understand the health and environmental effects these chemicals have on your body, family, water, soil, and air.
+Visit our Educational Center to dive into some of our most-referenced resources.

-3) Ask brands, companies, and manufacturers if they use PFAS, PTFE (Teflon), or flouro-chemicals in their products.
-Many will say that they have phased out PFOA/PFOS (two main PFAS), but that doesn’t mean they’re PFAS-free.
-With over 5000 PFAS chemicals on the market, you’re going to want to make 100% certain that their products are completely PFAS-free or Flourine-free.
-If they’re not, then it’s a great time to let them know you want PFAS-free products!
+3. Ask brands, companies, and manufacturers if they use PFAS, PTFE (Teflon), or fluorinated chemicals in their products.
+Many will say they have phased out PFOA/PFOS, but that doesn’t mean they’re PFAS-free.
+With over 15,000 PFAS chemicals on the market, you want to make 100% certain that their products are completely PFAS-free or fluorine-free.
+If they’re not, it’s a great time to let them know you want PFAS-free products!

 Contact Local Officials